MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/project-merge-between-environments.md

 ## Troubleshooting

-- If the Library server cannot connect to the database, you may receive the following error response:
+- If the Library Server cannot connect to the database, you may receive the following error response:
   - The API requires MicroStrategy Storage Service.
 Please contact your administrator.
   - This can occur due to the following reasons:
     - Database not running